Conductive homogeneity of compact metric spaces and construction of p-energy: Construction of -energy:

 Finally for $p = 2$, since a $\Gamma$-limit of quadratic forms is a quadratic form, we see that $(\hE_2, \W^2)$ is a regular Dirichlet form on $L^2(K, \mu)$.
 Since the identity map from $(\W^2, \norm{\cdot}_2 + \N_p(\cdot))$ to $(C(K), \norm{\cdot}_{\infty})$ is a compact operator, by \cite[Exercise 4.2]{Dav2}, the non-negative self-adjoint operator associated with $(\E_2, \W^p)$ has compact resolvent. \enddemo

 For the case $p = 2$, due to the above theorem, $\W^2$ is separable.
-Hence we may replace $\Gamma$-convergence by point-wise convergence as is seen in the following theorem.
+Hence, we may replace $\Gamma$-convergence with point-wise convergence as seen in the following theorem.
 This enables us to obtain the local property of our Dirichlet form, which turns out to be a resistance form as well.

 \thm Suppose that Assumption~\ref{ID} holds for $p = 2$.
 Then there exists a sub-sequence $\{m_k\}_{k \ge 1}$ such that $\{\E_2^{m_k}(P_{m_k}f, P_{m_k}g)\}_{k \ge 1}$ converges as $k \to \infty$ for any $f, g \in \W^2$.
 Furthermore, define $\E(f, g)$ as its limit.
 Then $(\E, \W^2)$ is a local regular Dirichlet form on $L^2(K, \mu)$, and there exist $c_1, c_2, c_3 > 0$ such that